dmytro-demchyna/schema-keeper/README.md

 $ schemakeeper -c config.php -d /project_path/db_name verify
 ```

-This command compares the actual database structure with the previously saved in `/project_path/db_name` one and displays an information about changed objects.
+The command above compares an actual database structure with the previously saved in `/project_path/db_name` one and displays an information about changed objects.

 If changes exists, the `verify` will returns an exit-code `1`.